gribbler25/employeeTrack/README.md

  </br>

 <h2 id="install"> Installation Instruction:</h2>
-  This project uses Node.js at the command line.
-Clone the repo to a directory then in your local IDE use command 'npm install' on comand line for the correct packages to install on your machine, then run the command 'node index.js' to check if dependencies are working with the command line questions generating the markdown file called 'readme.md'.
+  This project uses Node.js at the command line with inquirer module.
+Clone the repo to a directory then in your local IDE use command 'npm install' on comand line for the correct packages to install on your machine, then run the command 'node index.js'to be able to view the data.

   </br>

   <h2 id="inst"> Instructions for use:</h2>
-  Simply run 'node index.js' command at the command line and answer the questions until the readme.md file is created.
-Next, Preview the file by right-click on the readme.md file in VScode explorer and copy this file to any relavant project you may be working on.
+  Simply run 'node index.js' command at the command line, choose an option.

   </br>

-  <h2 id="test"> Testing instructions:</h2>
-  To test this application, simply run 'node index' from the command line, answer question prompts, and if error follow error code instructions

   </br>